 How do I prepare for the exam?
-To prepare for the exams, review the assigned textbook chapters and lecture slides, the homework, and pre-lecture assignments.
+To prepare for the exams, review the assigned textbook chapters and lecture slides, homework and pre-lecture assignments, and iClicker questions.
 Past exams will be posted on Canvas.
 Each lecture presentation has the Learning Objectives slide.
 This slide is your learning guide, which you can use to prepare for the exam.

 What is the format of the exams?
 Paper and scantron.
-Exam questions include multiplechoice and numerical answer or short answer response-type questions.
+Exam questions include multiplechoice and numerical answer or short-answer response-type questions.
 Expect exams to require the full 2 hours allotted.

 What can I bring to the exams?
-Bring No2 pencils.
-Bringing calculators to the exams is encouraged.
+Bring No2 pencils and a calculator.
 You may use your scientific calculator during exams if you demonstrate to the proctor that the memory has been cleared.
 Your belongings must be brought to the front of the class before the exam begins.
 Please make sure your cell phone is off or on silent.
 Water bottles are allowed on the floor next to you.
-Baseball caps are allowed but only if worn backwards - with the bill to the back.
+Baseball caps are allowed but only if worn backward - with the bill to the back.